PacktPublishing/Architecting-ASP.NET-Core-Applications-3E/Appendix/Older C# features.md

 }
 ```

-If you don’t like to access the tuple

-’s members using the dot (.) notation, we can also deconstruct them into variables:
+If you don’t like to access the tuple’s members using the dot (.) notation, we can also deconstruct them into variables:

 ```csharp
 [Fact]